 Contaminants that could potentially migrate to a material surface in a manufacturing environment can include machine oil, human skin, and oil, casting sand, metal shavings, polishing compound, salts, mold release, stearate, and even unrinsed solvent from an upstream cleaning step.
 The list goes on and on.

 Cleaning Strategies for Great Adhesion

-To fully understand what is the best cleaning approach for your adhesion process it's important to rely on expert consultation.
-A manufacturing process and materials expert can guide you through selection of the best equipment and approaches, and they can offer keys to optimizing these processes.
+To fully understand what the best cleaning approach for your adhesion process is, it's important to rely on expert consultation.
+A manufacturing process and materials expert can guide you through a selection of the best equipment and approaches, and they can offer keys to optimizing these processes.

 Ultrasonic cleaning utilizes minute pulses in a solution or water to clean high-reliability parts more precisely.
-Parts washing and ultrasonic cleaning can be effective to ensure parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:
+Parts washing and ultrasonic cleaning can be effective in ensuring parts are chemically clean, but the effectiveness of the cleaning process is influenced by many factors:

-- The quality of the cleaning solutions degrade as parts are cleaned.
+- The quality of the cleaning solutions degrades as parts are cleaned.
 If the cleaning solutions are not monitored and changed as appropriate, the cleaning process loses its effectiveness.

 - The washing process may not be effective on certain contaminants like the ones listed above.

-- Parts entering the cleaning process are not always at the same baseline of clean and this is seldom recognized or compensated for.
+- Parts entering the cleaning process are not always at the same baseline of cleaning, and this is seldom recognized or compensated for.

 - Contaminants can be introduced after the washing process, and the surface quality of parts degrades over time as they are stored in inventory.